Becoming a foster family for Wet Nose Rescue

 - Freeing up a spot in the shelter so the rescue can take another dog.

-- Socializing the dog to a home environment and acclimating him to being around other pets/children/adults.
+- Socializing the dog to a home environment and acclimating him to life around other pets/children/adults.

 - You are giving a dog a chance at life.